nualagr/dargan-health-foods/README.md

 - The 'My Address Book' pane contains the
-  **'Default Delivey Information' table/form**, prefilled for users who have previously chosen to save this iformation during the checkout process.
+  **'Default Delivey Information' table/form**, prefilled for users who have previously chosen to save this information during the checkout process.
   Users can add this information to their account by filling out this form and using the **'Update Information' button.**